m-pouleau/drl_grasping/README.md

   </a>
 </p>

 This repository contains multiple RL environments for robotic manipulation, focusing on robotic grasping using continuous actions in Cartesian space.
-All environments have several observation variants that enable direct comparison (RGB images, depth maps, octrees, ...).
+All environments have several observation variants that enable direct comparison (RGB images, depth maps, octrees, point-clouds, ...).
 Each task is coupled with a simulation environment that can be used to train RL agents.
 These agents can subsequently be evaluated on real robots that integrate [ros2_control](https://control.ros.org) (or [ros_control](https://wiki.ros.org/ros_control) via [ros1_bridge](https://github.com/ros2/ros1_bridge)).

 End-to-end model-free actor-critic algorithms have been tested on these environments ([TD3](https://arxiv.org/abs/1802.09477), [SAC](https://arxiv.org/abs/1801.01290) and [TQC](https://arxiv.org/abs/2005.04269) | [SB3 PyTorch implementation](https://github.com/DLR-RM/stable-baselines3)).
-A setup for experimenting with model-based algorithm ([DreamerV2](https://arxiv.org/abs/2010.02193) | [original TensorFlow implementation](https://github.com/danijar/dreamerv2)) is also provided, however, it is currently limited to RGB image observations.
-Interoperability of environments with most algorithms and their implementations should be possible due to compatibility with the [Gym](https://www.gymlibrary.ml) API.

 <details open><summary><b>List of Environments</b></summary>